AnarManafov/GitWorkflow/GitWorkflow.markdown

 # User stories
 In the following documentation we use:

 * **mainrepo_url** - the url of the main repo, which is restricted and managed by release managers only.
-Developers must not have write permitions on it.
+Developers must not have write permissions on it.
 * **mainrepo** - the name of the main repo.
 * **url_of_the_fork** - the url of your fork repo of the main repo.
 * **developerrepo_url** - the url of a developer's repo.